SizweMalobola/doit/README.md

 Doit is a ToDo app built with ReactJS, with drap and drop functionality.

 Users can add add tasks with a title and description.
 When a task is added it automatically goes in the Todo Taskboard, after the task as been completed the user can drag and drop the task to the Completed Taskboard.
+User can edit the task by double clicking on it.
 Once a task is added it can also be deleted.

 ## Built With